 At the "Smart Parenting Baby Shower" held on November 11, financial adviser Cristine Tan of Insular Life illustrated just how steep your child's education can cost.
 In the 1960s, children's education eats up only two percent of the overall household expenses.
 Today, tuition fee consumes 18% of the household income.
 With the K-to-12 programs, spending for education will extend to two more years.

 How much are we talking about in pesos?
 For a good and reputable college, a safe number to assume for the current annual tuition fee cost is P110,000.
-Expect that amount to
+Expect that amount to rise to a whopping P611,000* 18 years from now.
+To cover the four years of college, you will need a whopping P2.4-2.8 million.

 If you have a baby today, you need to start setting aside at least P150,000 yearly.
 You'll need more than just the five-percent annual interest growth the bank gives you on a regular savings account.
 Besides the cost of education, experts recommend you set aside three to six months-worth of you and your partner's combined monthly income for savings.
 Then, you have to protect your income with healthcare coverage and secure your retirement.